 So I opened up an affiliate relationship with OpenSRS for domain name registration and RapidSSL for SSL certificates.
-Combined, these two programs added increases of about 20% to my revenues and 10% to my profit margins.
+Combined, these two programs increased my revenue 20% and profit margins 10%.

 All just by offering a link on my site.
 Both affiliate relationships filled the needs my customers had without sending them somewhere else.

-With affiliate marketing, you can recommend businesses the complement your primary business and in doing so build closer relationships with your customers.
+With affiliate marketing, you can recommend businesses that complement your primary business and, in doing so, build closer relationships with your customers.

 Affiliate marketing can also be an easy way to test out the market for a vertical product or service that you may want to venture into in the future.
-It takes literally minutes to get up and running and selling an affiliate product instead of building your own.
+It takes minutes literally to get up and running and sell an affiliate product instead of building your own.
 If the idea turns out to be a bust, you can quickly move on to the next one.

 Bottom line: Every business should add affiliate marketing to the mix.